-Item Cost estimate (2021 \$)
+Item Cost estimate (2025 \$)

-Capital cost \$20,680,000
+Capital cost \$47,625,000

-Operation and maintenance \$200,000 p.a.
+Operation and maintenance \$250,000 p.a.

-This cost estimate assumes the excavated material is suitable for use in construction of the storage walls and that pipework to transfer the raw water from the weir to the storage and from the storage to the WTP is in place.
+This cost estimate assumes the excavated material is suitable for use in construction of the storage walls and that pipework to transfer the raw water from the weir to the storage is in place.
 Geotechnical investigations would be required to confirm site suitability and cost estimates.
-Costs associated with the WTP are not included.